Health Clinics

 The Army Medical Home is designed around one core principle: putting patients first.
 The Army Medical Home is Army Medicine’s gateway to influence the “life space” where patients make decisions on the key determinants of health and wellness–sleep, activity, and nutrition (that is, the Performance Triad).

-Each patient will partner with a team of healthcare providers – physicians, nurses, behavioral health, clinical pharmacists, physical therapy and case management professionals to develop a comprehensive, personal healthcare plan.
+Each patient will partner with a team of health care providers – physicians, nurses, behavioral health, clinical pharmacists, physical therapy and case management professionals to develop a comprehensive, personal health care plan.
 This team will form a partnership with you to provide improved access, coordinate needed services, answer your questions, and ensure that you get the care you need.
 Your Medical Home team will remain the same as long as they continue to work within your medical home.
 This will improve your continuity of care and allow you to develop a closer partnership with your team.
 The Army Medical Home model has been shown to improve patients’ overall health, resulting in fewer emergency and urgent care visits, decreased hospital admissions, shorter inpatient stays and fewer inpatient readmissions among other positive results.

-To transition from a “healthcare system” to a System for Health, moving away from episodic care to a standardized, long-term model that achieves optimal health outcomes.
+To transition from a “health care system” to a System for Health, moving away from episodic care to a standardized, long-term model that achieves optimal health outcomes.
 The Army Medical Home model will facilitate the transformation to a System for Health and be the primary care means for providing patient-centered comprehensive care to patients.
 The desired end state is for all patients to receive coordinated, comprehensive care guided by the Army Medical Home.
-Key to this coordination is improved communication using face-to-face and technological methods such as MHS GENESIS Patient Portal and the Nurse Advise Line, strengthened by a firm patient-provider relationship.
+Key to this coordination is improved communication using face-to-face and technological methods such as the MHS GENESIS Patient Portal and the Nurse Advice Line, strengthened by a firm patient-provider relationship.

 Primary Services